{\mu}Split: efficient image decomposition for microscopy data: Our Approach

-\miniparagraph{Training Details} For every dataset, we use 80\%, 10\% and 10\% of the data as training, validation and test set, respectively.
-All models in this manuscript are trained using 16-bit precision on a Tesla V100 GPU.
+\miniparagraph{Training Details} For every dataset, we use 80\%, 10\% and 10\% of the data as train-validation-test split.
+All models are trained using 16-bit precision on a Tesla V100 GPU.
 Unless otherwise mentioned, all models are trained with batch size of $32$ and input patch size of $64$.
 For all \HVAEs, we lower-bound $\sigma$s of $P(d_1,d_2,\theta)$ to $\exp({-5})$.
 This avoids numerical problems arising from these $\sigma$s going to zero, as reported in \cite{Rezende2018-yn}.
 Next, we re-parameterize the normal distributions for the BU branch using $\sigma_{ExpLin}$ reformulation introduced in~\cite{Dehaene2021-ix}.
 We additionally upper-bound the input to $\sigma_{ExpLin}$ to $20$.
 For training \muSplit with \deepLC, we follow the suggestions in~\cite{Child2020-ya,Radford2019-wg}, and divide the output of each BU block by $\sqrt{2\dot i}$, with $i$ being the index of the hierarchy level the BU block is part of.